pywavefront/PyWavefront/README.md

 PyWavefront reads Wavefront 3D object files (`something.obj`, `something.obj.gz`
 and `something.mtl`) and generates interleaved vertex data for each material ready for rendering.
-Python 2.7.x or 3.6+ is supported.
+Python 3.4+ is supported in PyWavefront 1.0.0+.
+An older [`python2` branch](https://github.com/greenmoss/PyWavefront/tree/python2) is still provided for Python 2.7.x, however, only fixes and no new features will be backported.
 A simple (optional) visualization module is also provided for rendering the object(s).
 The interleaved data can also be used by more modern renderers thought VBOs or VAOs.